Nawab Bai: Aurangzeb's reign

 The misconduct of her sons, Muhammad Sultan and Muhammad Muazzam, disrupted her latter life.
 In the war of succession in 1659, her eldest son Muhammad Sultan joined his uncle, Shah Shuja, and married his daughter Gulrukh Banu Begum.
-However, he soon left the prince, and returned to his father in February 1660.
+However, he soon left Shah Shuja, and returned to his father in February 1660.
 On Aurangzeb's orders he was put under arrest and was sent to Salimgarh fort, and was later transferred to Gwalior fort in 1661.

 In 1662, during Aurangzeb's illness, his sister Roshanara Begum, took charge of him and would not allow anyone except her own confidants, to see him.
 Believing that there was no hope of her brother's surviving, Roshanara took charge of the state.
-She even stole Aurangzeb's signet ring and forged a decree to deny his eldest son by his wife Nawab Bai any chance of succession.
-When Nawab Bai learned of this and complained, Roshanara became angry, seized her by hair and dragged her out of Aurangzeb's chamber.
-After Aurangzeb's recovery, Roshanara claimed that the decree she wrote on his behalf was to prevent a conspiracy against him and to prevent chaos of succession during his illness.
-This wise defense protected Roshanara from Aurangzeb's anger or suspicion.
-Although Roshanara continued to abuse the trust and power bestowed upon her by Aurangzeb, especially during his absence in battle, when he put her in charge of affairs in Delhi, she fell out of favor with Aurangzeb and fell from power at the end of 1667, and their elder sister Jahanara Begum again became the head of the harem, trusted counsel and the most powerful woman in the empire as Badshah Begum.
+When Nawab Bai learned of this and complained, Roshanara became angry, seized her by the hair and dragged her out of Aurangzeb's chamber.